 Dr. Ivan Wong, MD, FRCSC

-Sports Medicine Surgeon (Shoulder, Hip, and Knee Arthroscopic Reconstructions), Associate Professor
+Sports Medicine Surgeon (Shoulder, Hip, and Knee Arthroscopic Reconstructions), Professor

 Dr. Wong specializes in hip and shoulder arthroscopy, including new arthroscopic reconstructions of large rotator cuff tears and arthroscopic Latarjet procedures.
 He is devoting his career to his patients by constantly striving to innovate and make procedures less invasive, with smaller incisions, less pain, and shorter downtime.
 He is committed to advancing his field of specialty.
 He has helped to train many medical students, residents, fellows in sports medicine, as well as orthopaedic surgeons in sports medicine and arthroscopic procedures around the world.